-During this move to online learning, many students may face a challenge in accessing the internet.
-Below is a broad list of options that may be helpful.
+During this move to online learning, many students may face a challenge in accessing the internet or a computer.
+Below is a list of options that may be helpful.
 All of the options may not be applicable to all students.

 Normal hours of operation are as follows:

 The lab will be closed whenever the campus is closed, including all holidays and inclement weather or emergency closures.
 Please note that the entrance to the building will be from the ground floor/Parking Lot 6 entrance, near the Testing Center.
 If you have questions or need assistance, please contact the Academic Link at 540-857-6442.

 Places you may be able to drive to

 - Wi-Fi access at Virginia Western’s campus is accessible from many parking lots.
 WiFi Access Points are noted on the campus map here.

 - Check your local public libraries, even though the buildings are closed, they may still have access in the parking lots as well.

 - You can find free Wi-Fi provided by the City of Salem and Roanoke College in Downtown Salem along the Main Street corridor from Craig Ave to Academy Street and Clay Street to Burwell Street.
 It can also be accessed at Salem Stadium, fairgrounds, and in City buildings. https://salemva.gov/Departments/Technology-Systems/Salem-Wifi